Guns for San Sebastian: Plot

 Alastray leaves, with Kinita following.
 He tells her all his life he has fallen just short of achieving something meaningful, and sends her back to the village.
-A storm of approaching riders are heard, and the two take cover.
+A storm of approaching riders is heard, and the two take cover.
 They see Teclo and Yaqui Chief Golden Lance (Jaime Fernández) together, and realize the alliance of these two means terrible things for the village.

 Alastray goes to the provincial capital and, by blackmailing a former lover who is now the Governor's wife, obtains muskets, gunpowder, and a cannon, which he takes back to the village.
 When the villagers see the weapons, they are encouraged and willing to fight.
 Alastray first makes a peace overture to Golden Lance, which is successful until the Iago-like Teclo sabotages it and makes a Yaqui attack inevitable.

 On the eve of the battle, the villagers ask Alastray to say Mass.
 He finally tells them he is not a priest, but they nonetheless accept him.
 Together, they repel the Yaqui attack on the village, but they use up most of their gunpowder and their prospects appear grim.
 However, a village boy out playing sees the vaqueros and the Yaquis gather in preparation for the next day's attack.
 During the night, Alastray and a few villagers set charges in a mountainside overlooking the gathering place, to explode rocks down onto the attackers.

 In the morning, Teclo rides by and sees the fuse to the charges, but the villagers kill him before he can do anything about it.
 The Yaquis gather below the rocks, and, including Golden Lance, are killed when the charges are detonated.
 With the area pacified, both government authorities, the Bishop, and a new parish priest come to the village.
 A military officer recognizes Alastray during Mass and sends soldiers to arrest him.
 The villagers outwit the soldiers, who pursue a decoy.
 Alastray flees on horseback in the opposite direction and tells Kinita, who is leaving with him, that he now believes in the Christian God.

-Production
+Analysis

 Differences between the novel and the film

 The original novel by Faherty had the hero be a former soldier who became a Jesuit cleric, as opposed to the film's depiction of the hero as an army deserter and atheist bandit.
 The Indians in the novel were Comanche, rather than Yaqui, and the Iago-like Mestizo antagonist played by Charles Bronson does not appear in the book.